MollyZhang/MollyZhang.github.io_offline/_posts/2017-4-18-how-to-run-jupyter-notebook-from-a-server.md

 Finally, "ssh -NL" means "do not execute a remote command, instead fowarding 8888 local host connection to remote port 8800 in the remote server over the ssh secure channel".

+### bug fixes
 However, I have encountered a weird bug repeatively when using jupyter notebook this way, here is the errror message:
 <div class="imgcap">
     <img src="{{ page.error_message }}" >
 </div>
+That's because jupyter notebook need to write to this file ~/.ipython/profile_default/history.sqlite, but it didn't have write access.
+Giving all users write access solved this issue. (temporily?)